Dr. Dre’s ‘The Chronic’: A 4/20 deep dive into the album that changed hip-hop forever

 “This is a diamond in the rough and we need to polish it up,” Dre said upon hearing Snoop Dogg rap for the first time, via a cassette passed to him by his stepbrother, the rapper Warren G. Speaking in the 2017 Netflix documentary The Defiant Ones, Dre said that the thought of producing his own solo album only became a reality once discovering Snoop, who would wind up being a superstar in his own right while working on ‘The Chronic’.

-Sway In The Morning host Sway Calloway, who, as co-presenter of The Wake Up Show, was a key figure in the west coast hip-hop scene during its infancy, remembers his cousin telling him about Snoop because the rapper happened to be sleeping on her couch at the time.
+Sway In The Morning host Sway Calloway, who, as co-presenter of The Wake Up Show, was a key figure in the west coast hip hop scene during its infancy, remembers his cousin telling him about Snoop because the rapper happened to be sleeping on her couch at the time.
 “I was like, ‘Snoop?
 The dude’s name is Snoop?’,” he tells NME, laughing.
 “She told me he was gonna be the next big thing and sure enough it happened.”

 “The Chronic’ was like a Marvel movie and the guest rappers were all like a bunch of fucking superheroes”